Lanr3waju/book-store-webpack/README.md

 - Made use of the `HTMLCollection` API with DOM selector `document.querySelectorAll()` to manipulate a list of elements with same class.
 - Implement `JS - Class` with static methids.

+- Luxon
+- The Date & Time displayed in the page is gotten from the `Luxon` library

 - WEBPACK
 - Implement webpack with various plugins to bundle `js`, minify `css`, and create a `HTMl` template.
 - Split `webpack` config into two modes `production` and `development`.
 - Create a common webpack config and use a `webpack-merge` plugin to keep things `DRY` in production and development configs.
+- Load `DateTime` from `luxon` library.

 - CSS
   - Pseudo-selectors (hover; to add hover effect to certain elements)